-The Mission will focus on unlocking emission reductions through demonstrations and cooperation across energy intensive and hard-to-abate industries such as steel, cement, chemical, etc.
+The Net-Zero Industries Mission is focused on unlocking emission reductions through demonstrations and cooperation across energy intensive and hard-to-abate industries such as steel, cement, chemicals and refining.

 Net-zero emissions is a global challenge.
 Innovation will be most effective if countries are able to share some of the high development and investment risks.
-The Mission will fill the need of:
+The Mission is:

 - Increasing, connecting and helping to align both national and multinational RD&D efforts into a challenge driven initiative

-- Novel technology cooperation to reduce “time to market”
+- Driving novel technology cooperation to reduce time to market

-Joining forces with existing networks, organisations and platforms to raise awareness, alignment, create knowledge and confidence in the use of innovative solutions.
+- Joining forces with existing networks, organisations and platforms to raise awareness, alignment, and create knowledge and confidence in the use of innovative solutions.

-- Develop a joint roadmap and Mission Action Plan: members agree on the joint roadmap and will work together to publish an Action Plan that refers to the national and international effort needed over the next decade to achieve the Mission’s goal.
+- Developed a joint roadmap and Mission Action Plan: members agreed on the joint roadmap and worked together to publish an Action Plan that outlines the national and international effort needed over the next decade to achieve the Mission’s goal.

 In addition, each member commits to: